-Publication-based thesis format can be an alternative to those students who at an early stage in the candidature seek to report their research as journal articles.
-It is not intended to be a default format for all PGRs: for many PGRs the standard chapter format thesis will remain the choice.

-The choice of the thesis format should be discussed in the Supervisory team and decided on sufficiently early during the studies so that the reporting of the research can be fully aligned with the chosen thesis format.
+Publication-based thesis format can be an alternative to those students who from the outset seek to report their research as journal articles.
+It is not intended to be a default format for all students: for many students the standard chapter format thesis will remain the choice.
+The choice of the thesis format is an academic one, and should be discussed in the Supervisory team and decided on sufficiently early during the studies so that the reporting of the research can be fully aligned with the chosen thesis format.